rundeck/rundeck/docs/en/manual/03-basics.md

 ### Tracking execution

-Queued ad-hoc command and temporary or saved Job executions can be tracked from the "Run" page in the "[Now Running](rundeck-basics.html#now-running)" area at the top of the page.
+Queued ad-hoc command and Job executions can be tracked from the "Activity" page.

 Execution can also be tracked using the [rd-queue](../manpages/man1/rd-queue.html) shell tool.